 Dr. Schachar theorized that presbyopia could be corrected if the ciliary muscles could be stretched a small amount to allow them to function on the lens.
 A number of procedures were worked out to accomplish this.
 Relatively recently the Schachar Accommodative Scleral Implant (SASI) was developed.
 By making a small 4 mm long incision in the outer coat of the eye (the sclera), which is half thickness, we can place a small polymethyl methacrylate (PMMA) arched stent within this scleral tunnel which will exert a stretching effect on the equatorial lens fibers.
 Four of these are placed around the eye in the sclera (approximately 2 mm away from the cornea), and approximately 90 degrees apart.
 These stents allow rapid restoration of accommodation and have proved to show good function and effectiveness in those patients done to this date.

-For illustration purposes the conjunctiva which normally covers the sclera is not shown so that the scleral implants may be clearly seen.
+Note: For illustration purposes, the conjunctiva (which normally covers the sclera) is not shown so that the scleral implants may be clearly seen.
 Once the procedure is complete the conjunctiva will cover the scleral implants making them virtually invisible.

 Further uses for the Schachar Accommodative Scleral Implant may be to reverse glaucoma.
-It is interesting that simple open angle glaucoma (the glaucoma that most individuals have) usually begins at about 40 and increases in severity with age.
+Simple open-angle glaucoma (the type that most individuals have) usually begins at about 40 and increases in severity with age.
 Dr. Schachar theorizes that this glaucoma is directly linked to the growth of the lens and the inability of the anterior and posterior ciliary fibers to open the trabecular meshwork and allow the drainage of intraocular fluid from the anterior segment of the eye.
-In those glaucoma patients who have been operated on intraocular pressures have dropped amazingly with the implantation of the Schachar Accommodative Scleral Implant (SASI)
+In those glaucoma patients who have been operated on intraocular pressures have dropped amazingly with the implantation of the Schachar Accommodative Scleral Implant (SASI).